awwx/meteor-wiki/Home.md

 * It should be a stable version.
 If it requires an npm module install, make sure to add it to `admin/generate-dev-bundle.sh` with a fixed version number.
 If the preprocessor is only a few files, you can avoid the dev bundle and simply put the code in the package directory.

-#### Simple Assets

-Because the package API is still in flux, and because there are so many client-side libraries out there, we're not taking new packages that only include files to be shipped to the client at this time.
-You can easily get the same effect by placing the files in your application source tree.
-Place client library files in the directory `client/lib/`.

 ### Other changes